Marco Arment wrote there are three problems with the “Top Charts” list in the App Store:

 But even so, doing this is not “easy” and definitely can’t be done by spammy developers looking to make a quick buck.
 (Whether you’d classify some social gaming companies as spammy is a separate debate.)

-This is the most true of the 3 assertions.
+The rich get richer This is the most true of the 3 assertions.
 But it’s also true for capitalism in general.
 Life is a hits-based business.
 If you win you’re going to be there for quite a while.

 All that said, we still don’t actually know whether top ranking apps receive materially more downloads because of their ranking.
 Marco sums this up well in a footnote that I agree with 100%:

-“This is all just speculation based on fuzzy data, since developers still don’t have another important metric: where buyers came from.
+“This is all just speculation based on fuzzy data, since developers still don’t have another important metric: where buyers came from .
 It would be extremely helpful to even have a simple breakdown between three huge channels: browsing the App Store, searching the App Store, or following a direct link […] > > Without this information, we have very little insight into why people buy our apps, which makes it harder to know where to invest our marketing efforts, how to price our app, or how to improve it.
 (Emphasis mine)

 The fact is we don’t know why people buy apps.
 How can we demand a solution when we can’t even analyze the problem?
 If anything our current battle should be getting that data from Apple.

-In the many articles written on this subject there are a few solutions proposed to the App Store discovery issue.
+No one has a good solution In the many articles written on this subject there are a few solutions proposed to the App Store discovery issue.
 Unfortunately they likely won’t work, either:

 Use engagement, as measured by # of times an app is launched, amount of time spent in app, etc. This won’t work because apps are not comparable across these metrics.
 Some apps are “successful” if they help the user perform a task really quickly.
 Others, like games, are doing their job if the user spends more time in the app.